Pride Festival at La Trobe

 Across our campuses, we come together in semester 1 to celebrate and support all members of our LGBTIQA+ community.

-Check out the Wellbeing Events calendar to find out Pride Week dates and events happening on your campus this year.
+Visit our wellbeing events calendar to find out Pride Week dates and events happening on your campus this year.

 Why we celebrate Pride

 The LGBTIQ+ community consists of people who identify as lesbian, gay, bisexual, pansexual, transgender, non-binary, intersex, queer, questioning, asexual, fluid, and many other words that can describe our complex experiences of sexuality and gender.
 This diversity also includes different ethnicities, cultures, abilities, socioeconomic backgrounds, religious and spiritual beliefs, politics and personalities.

 Our Pride celebrations are a visible reminder that the university acknowledges and supports its LGBTIQ+ students and staff, and that we belong here as valued members of the university and the community.
 Given the challenges LGBTIQ+ people often face, it is important that the university shows its support through making the whole campus safe for everyone to be who they are and want to be, whatever their sexuality or gender.

 We proudly take part in Midsumma Festival, Victoria's premier LGBTIQ+ cultural festival.
 Our University has a stall at Midsumma Carnival in the Alexandra Gardens, which is a high-energy event that attracts over 100,000 patrons.
 La Trobe staff and students also marched together at the Midsumma Pride March in St Kilda, where we were cheered on by a crowd of almost 40,000 spectators.

 La Trobe joins Midsumma Pride March in solidarity with LGBTIQ students and staff.